sadahry/fairseq-tutorial/README.md

 # Fairseq Tutorial VS Code

-A repository to use `fairseq` on VSCode.
+A repository to use `fairseq` easily on VSCode.
 https://github.com/facebookresearch/fairseq

-You probably use this repository easily on VSCode devcontainer.
+You can use this repository on VSCode devcontainer.
 https://code.visualstudio.com/docs/remote/containers

 ## Environment